ejsado/portfolio/projects/us-bike-paths/project-report.md

 These cycle tracks are the ones I’m interested in.
 They are tagged as [“cycleways”](https://wiki.openstreetmap.org/wiki/Tag:highway%3Dcycleway).

-Cycleways are not exclusive to bike riders, they are typically paved paths shared with pedestrians.
+Cycleways are not always exclusive to bike riders, they are typically paved paths shared with pedestrians.

 ---

 ## Data Acquisition and Preparation

-I used Osmosis to filter the same USA snapshot I used in my toll booths map.
-[Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) is a command line tool for processing OpenStreetMap data and you can find the [USA OSM snapshot here](https://download.geofabrik.de/north-america/us.html).
+I used Osmosis to filter a snapshot of USA OSM data from September 2021, which is the same snapshot I used in my toll booths map.
+You can find the [USA OSM snapshot here](https://download.geofabrik.de/north-america/us.html).

+[Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) is a command line tool for processing OpenStreetMap data.
 I had to use Osmosis because other tools I tried were not practical for scanning and filtering 7 gigabytes of data.
 I wrote a more detailed explanation in my [U.S. Toll Booths report](/projects/?name=us-toll-booths).

 Here is the command I used to filter the cycleways: